edyespinal/cardo-health-technical-test/README.md

 For this one I decided to try to implement [`tRPC`](https://trpc.io/) (which I haven't used extensively before) to get a solid, type-safe, scalable and stable API and data layer for the application[^1].
 [^1]:_I have to say I'm quite impressed with tRPC_

-Having said that, I ran into some problems with the deployment regarding some `CORS` configuration which is preventing the frontend to properly communicate with the backend.
+Having said that, I ran into some problems with the deployment to AWS regarding my account.
+I temporarily deployed it in a different platform (Vercel, which doesn't support containers) but it currently has some configuration issues regarding `CORS` which is preventing the frontend to properly communicate with the backend.

 If you which to test the application locally:
 **Frontend**